ratify-project/ratify-verifier-go/cosign/README.md

 This package contains the source code for the ratify-verifier-go cosign client library.

-This package is built on the sigstore-go library, a low-level Go library that provides a suite of tools and standards designed for signing, verifying, and securing software supply chains.
+This package is built on the `sigstore-go` library, a low-level Go library that provides a suite of tools and standards designed for signing, verifying, and securing software supply chains.
-Sigstore-go focuses on the core functionalities of signing and verification, offering a minimal and user-friendly API without integration of registry operations or additional features like container image management.
+`sigstore-go` focuses on the core functionalities of signing and verification, offering a minimal and user-friendly API without integration of registry operations or additional features like container image management.
 In contrast, Cosign contains higher-level APIs within the Sigstore ecosystem that integrates these functionalities with container registries and other tools for end-to-end supply chain security.
-Cosign builds on Sigstore-go and extends its capabilities to include container image signing, verification, and storage in registries.
+Cosign builds on `sigstore-go` and extends its capabilities to include container image signing, verification, and storage in registries.

-Using sigstore-go library makes it a more streamlined choice for developers seeking to implement lightweight and flexible signature verification.
+Using `sigstore-go` library makes it a more streamlined choice for developers seeking to implement lightweight and flexible signature verification.
-Additionally, the Sigstore team plans to refactor parts of Cosign to rely more heavily on Sigstore-go, making the interaction between the two libraries even closer.
+Additionally, the Sigstore team plans to refactor parts of Cosign to rely more heavily on `sigstore-go`, making the interaction between the two libraries even closer.

 ## Concepts